LSE-ME204/me204-2025-project-jayden/README.md

 - Final output: a cleaned world_bank_data dataframe that is later converted into a dataset, and then into database.db

 ### World Bank JSON Cleaning
+- No API key is needed.
+Data is collected using the World Bank's public endpoints.
 - Converted JSON into dataframe format
 - Converted country codes from the API to country names
 - Rounded floats and formatted GDP as strings with commas